NickWhit1/React-Repeat/README.md

 # React-Repeat
-This repository contains the code and resources for a React, TypeScript, and Bootstrap course.
+This repository contains the code and resources for a React, TypeScript, Node.js and JavaScript course.
 The course teaches the fundamentals of building responsive and dynamic web applications using these popular technologies.

 React 18 for Beginners: Mastering Modern Web Development